Purpose

 Content Elements

-An Integrated Report includes sufficient information on each Content Element to answer the respective question posed for each below.
-The Content Elements are fundamentally linked to each other and are presented in the Integrated Report in a way that makes the interconnections between them apparent, rather than as isolated, standalone sections.
+An integrated report includes sufficient information on each Content Element to answer the respective question posed for each below.
+The Content Elements are fundamentally linked to each other and are presented in the integrated report in a way that makes the interconnections between them apparent, rather than as isolated, standalone sections.
 The Content Elements identified in the Integrated Reporting Framework are:

-Organizational overview and external environment
+Organisational overview and external environment

 Business model

-What is the organization’s business model?
+What is the organisation’s business model?

 Risks and opportunities